Refer a Friend, Reap a Reward

 You're Probably Like Me that Way

 Unless I miss my guess, you enjoy helping others when you can, too.
 We know that's the stuff that makes this world a better place to live.
 You're probably not too motivated, either, by rewards for doing small favors because the deed is its own reward.
 Nevertheless, I would like to offer you some tangible appreciation for doing a small favor for your friends and family.
-Well, me too.
+Yes, me too.

 No Hype, No Strings, No Gimmicks